MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/mobile-app/remote-assist-mobile-to-teams-calls.md

 - Only on Teams mobile if Teams mobile incoming call notifications are enabled in the **Settings** page.

 - Only on Remote Assist mobile, if Teams mobile incoming call notifications are disabled in the **Settings** page.

+- Neither of the apps if all notifications are disabled in the **Settings** page.

     ![Screenshot of Teams Settings page.](./media/teams-settings.jpg)

+> [!IMPORTANT]
+> The Dynamics 365 Remote Assist mobile app needs to be installed or updated after installing the Teams mobile app for the Dynamics 365 Remote Assist app to successfully access Teams settings data.

 [!INCLUDE[footer-include](../../includes/footer-banner.md)]